wbern/hummus-pdf-example/BLOG_POST.md

 What this means is that you can potentially put this script anywhere, not just on your own machine, to let many more employees use what you just made.
 In the end, the more people who use something you made, the more special it should make you feel.

-This what many developers consider their real calling, underneath all the stereotypical things.
+This what many developers consider their real calling, helping others, underneath all the stereotypical things.

 ## So how do I get this thing to do what I want..